sidney-eliot/3d-artists-handbook/content/process/modeling-and-sculpting.md

 |**Transpose Line**|⚪ Advanced Transpose Tool
 |**Snap to Ground (macro)**|⚪ `Macro > Macros > Snap to Ground`
 |**Unify**|⚪ Resets location and sets scale as close as possible to 2 units cubed.
-|**S.Pivot/ C.Pivot**|⚪ Use `S.Pivot` button to reset the model’s rotation, symmetry, etc. based on the visible polygons.
+|**S.Pivot / C.Pivot**|⚪ Use `S.Pivot` button to reset the model’s rotation, symmetry, etc. based on the visible polygons.
 Press `C.Pivot` to return to how the model was originally.
 Great for doing Symmetry actions on SubTools that aren't at the center.

 ⚪ **Transpose Line**